 Essential requirements for the module are:

-• (a) Final year undergraduate level knowledge of linear regression methods (OLS regression) and some familiarity with issues like sample selection and endogeneity.
+•(a) Final year undergraduate level knowledge of linear regression methods (OLS regression) and some familiarity with issues like sample selection and endogeneity.
 Some experience of multilevel modelling and non-linear methods like probit and logit would also be useful.
 Remedial reading for these topics is Verbeek, chapters 1–3, 5 and 7 (see below).

-• (b) Intermediate level proficiency in Stata: familiarity with basic commands and experience of writing Stata do files.
+•(b) Intermediate level proficiency in Stata: familiarity with basic commands and experience of writing Stata do files.

 Andreß, Hans-Jürgen, Golsch, Katrin, and Schmidt, Alexander W. 2013.
 Applied Panel Data Analysis for Economic and Social Surveys.
 Springer.
+This book will be provided by the Summer School as part of the course material.

-• Andreß et al is an intuitive and fairly non-technical guide.
+•Andreß et al is an intuitive and fairly non-technical guide.
 It contains a very good treatment of descriptive techniques and key modelling concepts, but does not cover more advanced dynamic models, instrumental variables, or more sophisticated non-linear models.

 Rabe-Hesketh, Sophia and Skrondal, Anders.
 2012.
 Multilevel and longitudinal modelling using Stata.
 Vol. 1: Continues responses.
 Third Edition.
 College Station, Texas: Stata Press.

-• This is a practical guide to longitudinal analysis, giving intuitive, non-technical instructions to most issues covered in this course.
+•This is a practical guide to longitudinal analysis, giving intuitive, non-technical instructions to most issues covered in this course.
 It also gives detailed instructions on how to implement the analyses in Stata.

 More technical and specific reading